3 Days in Vienna, City of Dreams

-Vienna, the capital of Austria is a very popular city trip destination in Europe.
-And for good reasons.
-The so called “city of Dreams” has a lot to offer its visitors.
-There are so many tourist attractions in Vienna that you just don’t want to miss out on.
+Vienna, the capital of Austria, is a very popular city trip destination.
+The so-called “City of Dreams” has a lot to offer its visitors.
+There are so many amazing things to do in Vienna that 3 days seem to short.

 Arrive in Vienna and check in at your residence

-Your first day in Vienna probably won’t be a full day as a part of it will be spend on traveling to Vienna.
+You probably won’t have a full day, as you’ll spend part of it travelling to Vienna.
 That’s why this day is all about settling in and have a chill afternoon and a fun evening.

 Hundertwasser House and Hundertwasser Village

-Don’t worry, Mr Hundertwasser did think of us and of all the other admirers of his artwork.
+Don’t worry, Mr Hundertwasser thought of us and of all the other admirers of his artwork.

 So, he created the Hundertwasser Village right in front of it.
-It is a little village recreated in his typical style filled with cozy shops and a central square with a bar.
+It is a little village recreated in his typical style, filled with cosy shops and a central square with a bar.
 A very cool place to have a drink and just stroll around.

 Address: Kegelgasse 37-39, 1030 Wien